Liane Engeman

-Liane Engeman (born 24 March 1947) is a Dutch former racing car driver born in Haarlem, Netherlands.
+Liane Engeman (24 March 1944 – 12 February 2026) was a Dutch racing car driver born in Haarlem, Netherlands.
+(Note: The Racing Sports Cars website states she was born on 24 March 1947, although an obituary in the Dutch Autosport states that she was 81 at the time of her death, suggesting that she was born in 1944.)
 Having worked for her father's taxi company in Zandvoort, she could already drive at 15 years old.
 She was introduced to racing by chance when rally driver Rob Slotemaker offered her a lift while she waited at a bus stop.
-In 1965 she started racing professionally at Formula Vee in the Netherlands.
+In 1965, she started racing professionally at Formula Vee in the Netherlands.
 She then went on to compete in the 1969 British Saloon Car Championship for D.J.
 Bond Racing, driving a Ford Anglia.

+Engeman died in Marbella on 12 February 2026, at the age of 81.

 Racing record

 Complete British Saloon Car Championship results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)